jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_migration.rst

    limitations under the License.

 =========================================
-Upgrading from Version 2 of the |sdk-php|
+Migrating from Version 2 of the |sdk-php|
 =========================================

-This guide shows how to migrate your code to use version 3 of the |sdk-php|
+This topic shows how to migrate your code to use version 3 of the |sdk-php|
 and how the new version differs from version 2 of the SDK.

 .. note::